The impact of memory on learning sequence-to-sequence tasks: Results

 with $\sigma$ and $\mathcal{K}$ the skewness and kurtosis of $x_t$, respectively.
 The Sarle coefficient takes values from 0~to~1 and is equal to 5/9 for the uniform distribution.
-Higher values may indicate bi-modality.
-We can see a clear correlation between the Sarle coefficient and the accuracy of the AR(2) model from the scatter plot on the right of \cref{fig:eq-phase-diagram}.
-Indeed, there appears to exist an upper bound on the accuracy in terms for the Sarle coefficient.
+Higher values may indicate bimodality.
+We can see a clear correlation between the Sarle coefficient and the error ($\epsilon$) of the AR(2) model from the scatter plot on the right of \cref{fig:eq-phase-diagram}.
+Indeed, there appears to exist an upper bound on the error in terms for the Sarle coefficient.
+Another measure we can compute is the excess kurtosis, which for a zero-mean random variable reads

+where the average is over $p(x_t)$ and we have used the fact that $\langle x_t \rangle=0$ by symmetry.
+The excess kurtosis vanishes for a Gaussian distribution and is positive or negative for non-Gaussian distributions, depending on the behaviour of the tails of the distribution (hence the name \emph{excess} kurtosis).
+A negative value of the excess kurtosis instead indicates that the distribution is sub-Gaussian or platykurtic, i.e. having narrower tails than the Gaussian distribution.
+In our case, we obtain negative values of excess kurtosis whose magnitude gets larger when the distribution looks more bimodal.
+Furthermore, we find that the larger the more negative is the excess kurtosis, the lower is the prediction error of the AR(2) model (right of \cref{fig:stats}).
+Taken together, this analysis shows that the prediction error becomes large when the peaks of the distribution become less distinguishable and/or in the presence of fat tails.